hyweljohnllewellyn/hywelme/_posts/2016-09-18-free-office-365-email-service-for-multiple-domains-part-1-configure-dns-in-cloudflare-host.md

 ### 2.5 Copy the TXT value shown under the Verify domain screen
 Screen Shot 2016-09-17 at 19.11.43

-## Step 3: Verify Domain for Office 365 - Cloudflare DNS is used in this example
+## Step 3: Verify Domain for Office 365 - CloudFlare DNS is used in this example

 Open a new browser window, go to your domain within your DNS host.
 You will be adding a TXT record with the verify value provided by Office 365.